Opus First Media launches Bridging Soup

 Bridging Soup becomes the latest stablemate to Mortgage Soup and Property Soup, extending Opus First Media’s reach across residential, specialist and commercial property finance.

-Together, the three titles are designed to give readers a joined-up view of the mortgage and property ecosystem, from mainstream home loans through to specialist and complex funding solutions.
+Together, the three titles are designed to give readers a joined-up view of the mortgage and property ecosystem, from sale and purchase and mainstream home loans through to specialist and complex funding solutions.

 THE FULL MIX

-The site will cover the full mix of the bridging, commercial and SME markets, including auction finance, bridge-to-term, bridge-to-let, development exit, drawdown facilities and semi-commercial lending.
+The site covers the full mix of the bridging, commercial and SME markets, including auction finance, bridge-to-term, bridge-to-let, development exit, drawdown facilities and semi-commercial lending.

-It will also cover asset and invoice SME finance, alongside in-depth coverage of regulation, technology, funding structures, distribution strategies and more.
+It also covers asset and invoice SME finance, alongside in-depth coverage of regulation, technology, funding structures, distribution strategies and more.

 Kevin Rose, Opus First Media